On 15 October 2013, Royal Mail floated on the London Stock Exchange.

 Ten per cent of Royal Mail shares have been given to eligible employees as Free Shares.The Free Shares Offer has created the largest Free Share stake of any major UK privatisation.

-If you were eligible, your Free Shares are being held in an HM Revenue & Customs (HMRC)-approved, tax-advantaged plan known as a Share Incentive Plan (SIP).
+If you were eligible to receive SIP 2013 and SIP 2014 Free Shares, they are being held in an HM Revenue & Customs (HMRC)-approved, tax-advantaged plan known as a Share Incentive Plan (SIP).

 Under HMRC rules at the time of the flotation, employees could be given a maximum of £3,000 worth of Free Shares in any tax year.
 As the Royal Mail share price performed strongly at the time of allocation, the initial market value of the Free Shares that eligible full-time employees were entitled to exceeded this limit.
 Consequently, all eligible employees received the Free Shares they were entitled to in two allocations.